 1. Start with one recipe a week

 Rather than taking on “meal prep” where you spend 3 hours every week, just pick one thing to bake each week.
-This is what I based my own meal planning on (Kids Eat in Color Real Easy Weekdays meal plan coming soon!).
+This is what I based my own meal planning on (which you can now have too!).
 I bake just one recipe per week and I make extra so that I can use a little bit this week and save most for when I need it.

 Baking and making stuff from scratch can feel overwhelming if we haven’t done it for a while!
 I hadn’t baked anything in a few years.
 The first time I went to make muffins, I was rusty and not very efficient.
 After doing it for a few weeks though, I got my groove back and now I’m back to speedy when I make them!